yunxi-zhang/ABS-Quorum/README.md

     |__ <b>test</b>: This folder will have files for unit tests.
     |__ <b>.env</b>: a .env file will be created by a user explicitly.
 This is stated as point 4 in the prerequsites, and the information will be sensitive, so it is ignored in the gitignore file.
 |__ <b>webapp</b>: This folder contains all the files for each organisation to run as Web Services.
+    |__ <b>bank</b>: a folder that contains all files related to a bank service.
+        |__ <b>.env</b>: a .env file will be created by a user explicitly.
+This is stated as point 4 in the prerequsites, and the information will be sensitive, so it is ignored in the gitignore file.
+    |__ <b>buyer</b>: a folder that contains all files related to a buyer service.
+        |__ <b>.env</b>: a .env file will be created by a user explicitly.
+This is stated as point 4 in the prerequsites, and the information will be sensitive, so it is ignored in the gitignore file.
+    |__ <b>seller</b>: a folder that contains all files related to a seller service.
         |__ <b>.env</b>: a .env file will be created by a user explicitly.
 This is stated as point 4 in the prerequsites, and the information will be sensitive, so it is ignored in the gitignore file.
 |__ <b>common.sh</b>: This shell script defines the styling of information printed out.
 It is used by other shell script files.
 |__ <b>runAllStepsInOne.sh</b>: This is a shell file that will run all other shell files named in a way like "stageX_{step description}.sh".
 |__ <b>stageX_{step description}.sh</b>: These files are mainly used to automate the setup of a Fabric network in a local machine to quickly set up a local development environment.
 Details are given in a seperate section later.